andrey-zherikov/argparse/docs/topics/reference/DefaultHelpPrinter.md

-# HelpPrinter
+# DefaultHelpPrinter

-`HelpPrinter` is a helper class that is used to create and print help screen.
+`DefaultHelpPrinter` is the help renderer that `argparse` uses out of the box.
+It implements `HelpPrinter` and is the class to derive from in order to customize help screen.

 ## Public data members

 ### config

-`HelpPrinter.config` holds a config object that was passed to constructor.
+`DefaultHelpPrinter.config` holds a config object that was passed to constructor.

 ### style

-`HelpPrinter.style` holds an actual style that should be applied to the help screen text.
+`DefaultHelpPrinter.style` holds an actual style that should be applied to the help screen text.
 This should be used instead of `config.style`.

 ## Public member functions

 ### Constructor

-Constructor of `HelpPrinter` initializes an object with specified `Config` and `Style` parameters.
+Constructor of `DefaultHelpPrinter` initializes an object with specified `Config` and `Style` parameters.

 **Signature**
 ```c++